GMGI-Fisheries/Bioinformatic_workflows/eDNA/01-Metabarcoding ampliseq 12S.md

 4. 01b-ampliseq.sh
 5. 02-taxonomicID.sh

-## Conda environment: Fisheries eDNA
+## Step 1: Conda environment: Fisheries eDNA

 GMGI Fisheries has a conda environment set-up with all the packages needed for this workflow.
 Code below was used to create this conda environment. **DO NOT REPEAT** every time user is running this workflow.